snackbeard/web-scraper-api/README.md

 ---

 ### API
-This API is using **FastAPI**, **Selenium** and **chromedriver** and takes a list of instructions and calls the corresponding selenium functions to control the chromedriver.
+This API is using **FastAPI** and **Selenium Grid** and takes a list of instructions and calls the corresponding selenium functions to control the browser.
+By default there is no authentication with Selenium Grid so the API provides a simple check for an api-key.
+Only the API is exposed, Selenium Grid itself is not.
-To run it in a Docker Container build an image with the corresponding Dockerfile.

 Docker Compose
 ~~~yaml
 version: "3.5"